jumehan/sharebnb-frontend/README.md

 * showing listings on map
 * functional message notification
 * featured listings on homepage
+* move css to seperate pages

 ## aknowledgements:
-this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this project was bootstrapped with [create react app](https://github.com/facebook/create-react-app).

 ## setup:
 in the project directory, you can run: